rrich-kray/team-profile-generator/README.md

 ![main screenshot](./assets/images/screen1.png)

 Programmatically generate profiles for all of your employees!
-This project was built so that users can quickly and easily produce a high-quality, single-page web application that displays a team profile in a siple format.
-It also served as an excellent introduction to Node.js and several of its packages (including inquirer and fs) and really forced me to consider concepts like code modularization more closely.
+This project was built so that users can quickly and easily produce a high-quality, single-page web application that displays a team profile in a simple format.
+It also served as an excellent introduction to Node.js and several of its packages (including inquirer and fs).
+Presently, I consider this an MVP build, and plan to introduce additional features and improvements in the future including better code modularization and more detailed employee profiles.
+I will likely also make improvements to the application's fairly minimalist UI.

 ## Table of Contents